OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 The following samples are simple scripts for you to try on your own workbooks.
 To use them in Excel on the web:

 1. Open the **Automate** tab.
-2. Press **Code Editor**.
-3. Press **New Script** in the Code Editor's task pane.
+1. Select **New Script**.
-4. Replace the entire script with the sample of your choice.
+1. Replace the entire script with the sample of your choice.
-5. Press **Run** in the Code Editor's task pane.
+1. Select **Run** in the Code Editor's task pane.

 ## Script basics

 These samples demonstrate fundamental building blocks for Office Scripts.
-Add these to your scripts to extend your solution and solve common problems.
+Expand these scripts to extend your solution and solve common problems.

 ### Read and log one cell